akhilkammila/Sign-Easy/README.md

 npm run deploy to redeploy the website to gh-pages

 ### version as of Jul 15th:
-restored to original Jul 3rd commit added homepage and scripts to run gh-pages
+Restored to original Jul 3rd commit
+Added homepage and scripts to run gh-pages

 ### issue - backend heroku not working
-most likely cause: heroku free trial ended, or was overloaded with too many requests
+<ost likely cause: heroku free trial ended, or was overloaded with too many requests
-fix: need to make new heroku acc or redeploy backend
+Fix: need to make new heroku acc or redeploy backend

 ### if CORS issue arises again - could use cors proxy server